jbajaj6/ChordGraphix/README.md

 3. Practice playing along with the chord sequence
 4. Use the piano to match the detected chords

-## 🔧 Optional: Flask Backend
+## 🔧 Flask Backend (Required for Persistence)

-The app performs chord detection locally, but you can optionally run a Flask backend for server-side detection or experimentation.
+The app requires the Flask backend to be running to save and load songs from the persistent database.

 ### Setup